V4Fire/Core/src/core/prelude/object/create/README.md

 # core/prelude/object/create

-This module provides methods to create new objects.
+This module extends the Object constructor with methods to create new objects.